 The National Health Act (Act No. 63 of 2003) provides measures for the promotion of health and Section 20 of the Act sets out the duties and powers of local authorities.
 It provides that every local government is obliged to take measures to maintain its district in a clean and hygienic condition and to prevent the occurrence of any nuisance, unhygienic or offensive condition, or any other condition, which could be of danger to the health of any person.
 A "nuisance" includes any accumulation of refuse or other matter that is offensive or is injurious or dangerous to health.
-The local government is obliged to abate the nuisance or remedy the condition and to prevent the pollution of any water intended for the use of the inhabitants of its district.
+The local government is obliged to the use of the inhabitants of its district.